Open Call for Entries

 WOMEN & THEIR WORK SOLO EXHIBITION SERIES

-Seeking applications from women artists in Texas who break new ground in their approach to form, content, and ideas.
-Solo exhibitions are seven weeks, beginning October 2024 and running through December 2025.
+Seeking applications from women and nonbinary artists in Texas who break new ground in their approach to form, content, and ideas.
+Solo exhibitions are seven weeks, beginning March 2026 and running through July 2027.

 CRITERIA

 Women & Their Work (W&TW) seeks artists who create innovative, contemporary art that breaks new ground in its approach to form, content, and ideas.
 Selections are based on an evaluation of work samples submitted and ideas proposed; we look for a strong, consistent aesthetic vision.
-Recently created work in all media will be considered.
 We strongly encourage selected artists to create new work for their exhibition at W&TW; no work that has previously been exhibited in Austin will be accepted for exhibition.
 The work in the application should demonstrate that you are capable in vision and scope of creating a powerful solo exhibition that can command an approximately 1,700 square foot gallery space.

 ELIGIBILITY